-- 2. Requests for this assessment must be filed by the student to the Board of Examiners within two weeks after becoming eligible for making such a request. - 3.
+- 2. Requests for this assessment must be filed by the student to the Board of Examiners within two weeks after becoming eligible for making such request. - 3.
 Withstanding the minimal requirements in article 5.8 of the EER, the student must argue in his/her/their request that he/she/they has a reasonable chance of passing this assessment without retaking the course, and argue that he/she/they has taken all possible efforts to pass the component at hand. - 4.
 Components that are offered by other parties than DKE are not eligible for this assessment, and students that are from a different programme are not eligible for this assessment. - 5.
-Assessment in exceptional cases does not apply to research projects. - 6.
+Assessment in exceptional cases does not apply to projects. - 6.
 Assessment in exceptional cases is only offered once. - 7.
-Assessment in exceptional cases does not apply if there is a reason to assume that the delay is due invalidation or exclusion of exam (results) due to fraud either directly or indirectly.
+Assessment in exceptional cases does not apply if the delay is caused by invalidation or exclusion of exam (results) due to fraud either directly or indirectly. - 8.
+Assessment in exceptional cases does not apply for premasters.